-Wise investors buy rentals hoping the houses will later appeal to first-time home buyers upon resale.
+Investors sometimes seek out rentals to buy in hopes that the houses will later appeal to first-time home buyers upon resale.
 Many of these homes are priced at the lower end of the market and situated in nice neighborhoods.

 Look at the Neighborhood Before Buying a Rental House

 One of the first things you should look for when you consider buying a rental is any other rental properties nearby.
 Talk to neighbors to learn quirks about the neighborhood and find out what kind of families live there.
 If all the other homes are owner-occupied residences, that could offer a bit of protection against possible market value fluctuations, since there will be more stability in ownership and occupancy.

 If the rental house you're considering is the worst house on the street, you might be able to negotiate the deal of a lifetime.
 Is the lawn overgrown, and is the grass dying?